mjhermanson/linklight/exercises/ansible_tower/5-windows/README.md

 # Extras - Install MSSQL on Windows

 Create a Job Template for a MSQL installation.
-Add a survey that asks for the hostname of the server you wish to deploy on.
+Add a survey that prompts if you want to override the default memory limit for the server(s) you wish to deploy on.

 ## Import Windows inventory